 Scott Burton, CEO

 Scott B. Burton joined RSI in September 2013.
 He is a solar industry veteran; previously CEO of Parity Solar, COO of Solibro GmbH, and headed up technology acquisitions for Hanergy Group.
 Scott is experienced in panel manufacturing (using c-Si, a-Si and CIGS) and was also involved in the development, financing and construction of over 100 PV projects in China, USA, Germany and Italy.
-He has established successful manufacturing businesses in China and Malaysia for Seagate, Advanced Energy, Brooks Automation and his own company Keystone.
-Early in his career he worked in R&D at IBM and the US DOE.
+He has established successful manufacturing businesses in China and Malaysia for Seagate, Advanced Energy, Brooks Automation and Keystone Inc. Early in his career he worked in R&D at IBM and the US DOE.
 His research included high temperature materials for the first solar thermal power station, in Barstow, CA. Mr. Burton holds a B.S. in Mechanical Engineering from Worcester Polytechnic Institute and an M.S. in Materials Science from Stanford University.
 He is a Six Sigma Black Belt and Lean Manufacturing expert.

 Dr. Dori Gal, Ph.D, Founder, CTO

 Dr. Gal is a founder of RSI.
 Prior to co-founding RSI, he led a a group at Intermolecular Inc. which developed applications and characterizations for Intermolecular's Wet Workflow, a complex set of combinatorial robotic tools for the semiconductor and solar markets.
 Prior to that Dr. Gal was a senior product marketing manager at KLA-Tencor heading their in-line electrical E-beam inspection to speed yield learning and ramp.
 He holds a Ph.D in Chemistry from the Weizmann Institute of Science, where he researched solar cell interfaces, nanocrystalline structures and electrodeposition of CdS window layers thin film sola